junyuan-chen/ReadStatTables.jl/docs/src/man/date-and-time-values.md

 Date and time values in the data files are recognized based on the format of each variable.
-Most data/time formats can be recognized without user intervention.[^1] In case certain date/time formats are not recognized, they can be added easily.
+Many data/time formats can be recognized without user intervention.[^1] In case certain date/time formats are not recognized, they can be added easily.